tolauwae/phd-thesis/src/introduction/introduction.typ

 During the same decade, the first _online debuggers_ were developed as well, which in contrast enable interactive inspection, control, and modification of a program’s execution state while the program is running.
 One of the earliest examples is the RCA 501 system @smith58:design, which included six breakpoint switches, and a paper tape reader and monitor printer for debugging.
-Of course computers have changed dramatically since the 1950s, and the days of magnetic tapes are long gone, however, the debugging tools of the RCA 501 system are very similar to the core debug operations present in most modern debuggers today.
+Of course computers have changed dramatically since the 1950s, and the days of magnetic tapes are long gone.
+Still, the debugging tools of the RCA 501 system are very similar to the core debug operations present in most modern debuggers today.
 A clear illustration of how slow adoption of new debugging techniques has been in some regards @perscheid17:studying.

 //While debugging is still seen as hard, and something to avoid if possible, by many programmers, not all is doom and gloom.